 Avoid Dirty Keto

-Dirty keto is when people rely on fast food to reach their macros.
+Dirty keto is when people rely on fast food to reach their macros for their keto diet.
 Though this may be convenient for some, it can be unhealthy due to limited nutrients entering the body.
 Try introducing some low-calorie fruits into your diet.
 Alternatively, Proper Good offers keto-friendly ready meals that are full of essential vitamins!

 Exercising is a great way to keep your mood and energy levels high!
 However, do remember to rest if you're still feeling slightly unwell.
 Instead, maybe opt for lighter exercise such as stretching or yoga.